Welcome!

 Postdoc

 I completed my DPhil training at Department of Biochemistry, University of Oxford.
 I was supervised by Prof Petros Ligoxygakis and Dr Paul Elliot.
 We published a manuscript about how inactivating an autosomal deubiquitylase ‒ TRABID ‒ causes sex-specific neurodegeneration in Drosophila.
 The sex dimorphism phenotypes are underlined by sex disparity in antimicrobial peptides’ (AMPs) expressions in brains, ubiquitinome modification, proteome changes and atypical ubiquitin chains’ accumulations in heads.
 Further suppressing female development pathway in astrocyte and immunocompetent tissues (fat body and intestine) in TRABID-inactivated flies can partially change female-specific neurodegenerative phenotypes and AMPs expressions into male-specific patterns.
-I joined Dr Vagnoni’s lab in 2023 to investigate mitochondria trafficking in neurodegenerative diseases.
+I joined Alessio’s lab in 2023 to investigate mitochondria trafficking in neurodegenerative diseases.

 mailto: jingnu.xia[at]kcl.ac.uk